excellaco/tcp-java/README.md

     * Mac, Windows: Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 It includes both the engine and compose.
     * Problems (or don't want Docker Desktop)?
 Go [here](https://docs.docker.com/compose/install/).
     * **Windows Users**: make sure you have Win 10 *Professional* or you may not be able to install the latest Docker tools, due to lack of Hyper-V support.
-1. <u>JDK 11+</u>, both for the keytool and for IDE tooling.
+1. <u>JDK 11+</u>, both for the keytool (if not running in a container) and for IDE tooling.
 Installing latest is fine, unless the keytool gets removed in a future version.
 If you don't already have it:
     * Linux: Most official repositories have a package for the JDK - use your package manager to get the latest.
 Typically, OpenJDK is recommended.
     ***Be sure to add the installed binary folder to your PATH and set JAVA_HOME, replacing the reference to any older JDKs***, if the package didn't do it for you.
     * Mac (Homebrew): `brew cask install java`
     * Windows:  It's simplest just to install the [latest JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) from Oracle, rather than try something fancy.
 You may need to edit the system environment variables to add the binary folder to PATH and set JAVA_HOME, unless the installer does this for you.
+1. (Windows Only) The vast majority of local development setup scripts in this repository are written in bash.
+To work around this, use docker-compose to get a bash session: `docker-compose run api bash`.
+The "api" configuration includes the JDK and mounts the project root under "app/" - scripts should be visible, and their output should persist. **Run any script commands in the rest of the Quickstart from this bash prompt, rather than directly in CMD or Powershell**.
-1. (Windows) <u>Git Bash</u> (from [Git for Windows](https://gitforwindows.org/) or GitHub Desktop), or some other bash emulator, to run bash scripts. **Run any script commands in the rest of this README from the emulator prompt, rather than CMD**.
+        * You can try to use Git Bash (from [Git for Windows](https://gitforwindows.org/) or GitHub Desktop), or some other bash emulator, but certain interactive scripts may hang (keytool?).
 	* Terminal or application complaining about \r characters?
-[You need Unix line endings](https://help.github.com/en/articles/configuring-git-to-handle-line-endings) because shells don't like carriage return, so run `git config --global core.autocrlf input`.
-You may need to re-checkout after changing this setting.
+See Prerequisite #1.

 Docker (Engine) version 18.09.8 is known to work;
 Docker Compose version 1.24.1 is known to work; docker-compose version 1.17.1 is known **not** to work.